Chinese Zodiac: What Is My Chinese Zodiac And Who Is Most Compatible With Me?

 How to be Lucky in Your Chinese Zodiac Years (Ben Ming Nian)

 It is widely believed if the year is the same as your zodiac sign, you will be unlucky all year.
 Many Chinese people think one’s zodiac year is a hurdle to jump over.
-2022 is the year of tiger, tigers should particularly be careful.
+2023 is the year of the rabbit, rabbits should particularly be careful.

 The way to protect yourself from bad luck and evil spirits is to wear red things such as red underwear, and a red belt. etc. Even though it seems superstitious, Chinese people treat it as a real concern.
 That is the reason why you will see red things sold everywhere on the Chinese New Year market.

 According to Chinese astrology, some of the Chinese zodiac signs are destined for good luck.
 They are Rat, Dragon, Pig, Ox, and Snakes.

 Being quick-witted and smart, Rat men will usually have a great chance to marry a beautiful wife.